vICHEMAn/dash/README.md

+## dash - habits and crypto currency tracker

-dash is my personal startpage with a built in habit and crypto currency tracker.
+dash is my personal dashboard with a built in habit and crypto currency tracker.

 The project is built in React with Redux, the data is stored on Graph.cool via GraphQL, it is styled with SASS.